Elastic Path Commerce Docker images support injecting commerce configuration at runtime of the containers. This is useful when:

 This method of injecting configuration is secured using Git repositories, GPG keys and git-crypt.

-Note: It is expected that you are familiar with Elastic Path Commerce configuration in the deployment package.
+Note: You must be familiar with Elastic Path Commerce configuration in the deployment package.
 For more details on configuration in the deployment package, see Elastic Path Commerce Configuration.
+For more information about environment configuration, see Environment Specific Configuration.

 Additional setup is required in order to take advantage of this functionality.
 This includes: